 - Application style and results -- See how often you get hired compared to your bid total.

-- Communication effectiveness -- Track how you are doing at responding to invitations to apply.
+- Communication effectiveness -- Track how you are doing at responding to invitations to submit a proposal.

 - Overall reputation on Upwork -- See feedback from clients.

-My Stats will first appear when you apply to a job or are hired directly, whichever happens sooner.
+My Stats will first appear when you submit a proposal to a job or are hired directly, whichever happens sooner.
 Please note that some statistics will not be visible until you have enough work history for an accurate calculation.

 - Compared to your peers – All application statistics are based on the past 90 days.
 Your peers in these statistics are freelancers who have recently been hired in the category where you most frequently submit proposals.